TX Guide

 Out-of-state leased vehicle in Texas — lessor permission, 30-day registration, inspection, insurance, and county tax office steps for new residents.

 Your $400/month lease payment stays flat, but Texas still expects county registration in about 30 days, a safety inspection first, and a lessor signature you do not need when you own the car outright.
+Leasing adds a finance company to the chain — and that company moves slower than you do.

 Call the lessor title desk first